 New Contracting Brigade Activated at Fort Shafter

 Brig.
-Gen. Camille M. Nichols, commanding general, Expeditionary Contracting Command, presented the unit's colors to Col. Mike Hoskin, who now has the responsibility of leading the organization as it supports the warfighters on the battlefield by providing contingency contracting.
+Gen. Camille M. Nichols, Expeditionary Contracting Command commander, presented the unit's colors to Col. Mike Hoskin, who now has the responsibility of leading the organization as it supports the warfighters on the battlefield by providing contingency contracting.

 The brigade is part of the Expeditionary Contracting command, formally an all-civilian organization, which is transitioning into a military command, responsible for overseeing contracting operations throughout the world and, in this case, in the Pacific theater of operations, according to Lt.
 Gen. Benjamin R. Mixon, commander, U.S. Army Pacific (USARPAC).
 It supports the USARPAC mission, but is not part of the command.

 "This is another phase in the transformation of the U.S. Army Pacific," said Mixon, "and this capability we are inheriting today is vital.
 Implementation and oversight of these contracts combines the expertise of a professional military and civilian work force."

 Mixon emphasized that as the command looks forward and plans for contingencies in the Pacific theater of operations, "we will always need contracting capability.
 I view it as a combat enabler and critical to our mission success."

 In 2006, the Army was beginning the transformation into a modular force, said Nichols.
 It also decided it needed a modular contingency contracting capability to support that force.
 This decision put into motion the contracting teams, aligned with contracting brigades and battalions, dedicated to the Army Service Component Command.

 "We have left the back office doing the admin functions of the Army," she said, "and are now front and center, engaged early in operational planning and contributing daily to the operational success."